Helping Your Child Succeed at the Piano

 Sit with your child at the bench or nearby during practice for the first year or so.
 After that, keeping checking in.
 Ask questions.
 Be supportive.

 Practice makes permanent.
 How we practice is how we play.
 Even the untrained ear hears repeated errors.
 Encourage your child to slow down, focus on a small section and play it correctly three times in a row.
+Use fun gadgets like legos or stuffed animals to keep track of repetitions.

 Keep exploring!
 Piano isn't just the written score.
 All the great composers improvised.
 We are creators of music.